 Its a good idea to carry a plastic scraper with you to clear the snow and ice off the 2 halves of your splitboard before trying to lock them back together.

-On the other hand, putting on snow shoes is relatively quick, you just need to step into them and tighten the straps similar to how you would put on snowboard binding.
-Then you just need strap your board to your backpack and you’re good to go.
+On the other hand, putting on snow shoes is relatively quick; you just need to step into them and tighten the straps, similar to how you would put on snowboard binding.
+Then you just need to strap your board to your backpack, and you’re good to go.

-Although snowshoes will have a good few minutes head-start on the trail they will soon get caught up by the split board which is quicker over the snow.
+Although snowshoes will have a good few minutes of head-start on the trail, they will soon get caught up by the split board, which is quicker over the snow.

-There is a big difference in cost between a snowshoes and a splitboard set up.
-So depending on budget this might be the deciding factor for a lot snowboarders wanting to get into the back country.
+There is a big difference in cost between snowshoes and a splitboard setup.
+So depending on budget this might be the deciding factor for a lot of snowboarders wanting to get into the backcountry.

 - A splitboard snowboard – the most expensive piece of equipment, about 40% more than a normal board.

 - Splitboard bindings – to use on the way up in ski mode and on the way down as normal snowboard bindings.